 The parents class can even be a partner yoga class, or a candlelit romantic yoga session.

-This is a fantastic opportunity to create tailor made classes for the unique needs of the child.
+This is a fantastic opportunity to create taylor made classes for the unique needs of the child.
 They may need to work on fitness or weight loss, enhance their skills for concentration and learning, process an emotional trauma etc.

 Leave some time here for discussion and feedback, listen a lot and be there for that child through their journey.
 You can also give them some yoga homework to practice in the days between your sessions.